collinbarrett/wp-vps-build-guide/README.md

 	- _via <a href="https://blog.rudeotter.com/nginx-modules-pagespeed-ubuntu/" target="_blank">Rude Otter</a>, <a href="https://github.com/h5bp/server-configs-nginx/blob/master/nginx.conf" target="_blank">h5bp</a>_
 14. Snapshot 3
 15. Install MariaDB.
-	- Follow the 5 commands <a href="https://downloads.mariadb.org/mariadb/repositories/" target="_blank">here</a> based on your setup.
+	- Follow the 5 commands <a href="https://downloads.mariadb.org/mariadb/repositories/" target="_blank">here</a> based on the setup.
-		- Use the DO node that your VPS is hosted on as the mirror (third command).
+		- Use the DO node that the VPS is hosted on as the mirror in the third command.
-		- Provide a password.
+		- Provide a root password for MariaDB.
 	- `mysql_secure_installation`
 		- Type "n" for do not change root password.
 		- Press "return" repeatedly to accept the rest of the default options.